Automatic picture transmission: Antenna

 APT images from weather satellites can be received with a right-hand circular polarized, 137 MHz antenna.
 Normally, there is no need to have the antenna follow the satellite and a fixed position antenna will provide good results.

-The two most frequently recommended antennas are the crossed dipole and the quadrifilar helix antenna (QHA or QFH).
+The three most frequently recommended antennas are the crossed dipole, V dipole antenna or the quadrifilar helix antenna (QHA or QFH).

 Displaying the images

 Years ago, to receive APT images, a specialized decoder was required in addition to the receiver to display or print images, much like HF WEFAX (serving the maritime community).
 Often both receiver and decoder were combined into one unit.